flying-tiger/tec_util/README.md

     tec_util slice    slices.py infile [outfile] # Extract slices from surface zones tec_util export   layout.lay [outdir]        # Export all pages in layout to png tec_util diff     new old [outfile]          # Compute new-old, write to out

+## Python API Summary

+    import tec_util
+    tec_util.export_pages(output_dir, prefix)
+    tec_util.slice_surfaces(slice_file, datafile_in, datafile_out)
+    tec_util.difference_datasets(datafile_new, datafile_old, datafile_out)

+Currently, the Python API consists of three functions that reside in the tec_util module.
+These functions follow a similar API to their command line counterparts.
+All functions accept pathnames as input and generate new datafiles containing the output.
+I chose this approach because returning a new, logically independent dataset from a function is not possible without adding a new frame to the global layout, which may be an undesireable side effect.
+Therefore, tec_util utilizes a less efficient file-based API but guarantees the state of the tecplot runtime after the function is called will be the same as before the the function call.

 ## To Do
 * Make `slice_surfaces` take list of tuples; parse slices.py as part of the CLI.